 We can always use more data, especially from new contributors -- members and non-members alike.
 We need data both for the more populated areas and for the "empty squares" for which we have no data at all -- Ontario is a big place!
 And data on rare species is nice, but so is data for the common species.
 Lots of data is required to document where each species is found in Ontario and, for each area, the flight period and number of broods per year.
 Records for past years are also welcome.

-If you are putting butterfly records on iNaturalist.ca or e-butterfly.org, your are already contributing data to the atlas; every year we download this data and include it in the atlas.
-To avoid duplicates in the atlas, use only one of these two sites, or check with us about a safe way to do both.
+If you are putting butterfly records on e-butterfly.org, your are already contributing data to the Atlas; every year we download this data and include it in the Atlas.
+The same applies to

 iNaturalist.ca (with a few limited exceptions described here).
 We invite you to consider some suggestions about how to submit observations in the way that will be most helpful to the Atlas.
 For example, we try to avoid having duplicate observations in the Atlas.
 So, contribute each observation to either e-butterfly or iNaturalist, but not both -- unless you check with us first to learn a non-duplicating way to do both.

 You can also send us a spreadsheet of your data.
 However, spreadsheets have to be formatted in a certain way so that our software can make the conversion into the Atlas format automatically.